alex-courtis/xlayoutdisplay/README.md

 A sample rule can be found at [99-xlayoutdisplay.rules](99-xlayoutdisplay.rules).
 Simply update the value of `ENV{HOME}`, and copy the customized file to `/etc/udev/rules.d/`.

-A wait time e.g. 5 seconds is necessary to allow Xorg time to enumerate new monitors.
+The wait time is necessary to allow Xorg time to enumerate new monitors.

 Additional informations can be found at the [`udev` Arch Wiki article](https://wiki.archlinux.org/title/Udev#Execute_when_HDMI_cable_is_plugged_in_or_unplugged).